shivam-0109/Guess-the-number-/README.md

 # Guess-the-number-
- This a basially a came
+ This a basially a game

  In which system will ask user to provide the any number in betweem two numbers